Quick Summary

 The Harappan Civilization, flourishing around 3300-1300 BCE, is renowned for its remarkable town planning.
 Here are some of the hallmarks of town planning of Harappan Civilization:

 By looking at the Indus Civilization map, we can find that many of the cities of the Indus Civilization are in modern-day India, Pakistan, and Afghanistan.
-Considered the most widespread civilization among the four earliest civilizations, the Indus Valley Civilization stands out.
+Considered the most widespread civilization among the four earliest civilizations, the town planning of Indus Valley Civilization stands out.

 As per the Indus civilization map, The civilization lengthened from Pakistan in the west to Uttar Pradesh in the east.
 Similarly, it expanded from Afghanistan in the north to Gujarat in the south.
 The states of Punjab, Gujarat, Haryana, Jammu Kashmir, and Uttar Pradesh in India host the cities of the Indus Valley Civilization.
 Likewise, the ‘Harappa’ and ‘Mohenjo-daro’ are located in the Sindh region of Pakistan.
 Additionally, the cities of the Indus Valley civilisation situated in Afghanistan are Shortugai and Mundigak.
 The Rakhigarhi, the largest settlement of the Harappan site, is a key archaeological site that is located in the Indian State of Haryana.